OpenVisualCloud/Media-Transport-Library/manager/README.md

 This command will start the MTL Manager with root privileges, which are necessary for the advanced eBPF and network configurations and management tasks it performs.

-The XDP program for udp port filtering will be loaded along with the libxdp's xsk program when the AF_XDP socket is created.
+The XDP program for udp port filtering will be loaded along with the libxdp's built-in xsk program when the AF_XDP socket is created.
+It utilizes the xdp-dispatcher program provided by libxdp which allows running of multiple XDP programs in chain on the same interface.
 You can check the loaded programs with xdp-loader:

 ```bash
 $ sudo xdp-loader status